How to Get a Job in Another State Before Moving There

 Secondly, when applying for a position, you will have to send out your resume and cover letter.
 Consider changing the address and putting a new local one.
 If you still don’t have a home in the state you are relocating to, explain that to potential bosses in your letter.
 Be very specific about the time you plan on being in the city, and point out that you are available for online interviews until then.
 Sometimes, out-of-towners are overlooked just because of the address.

 And thirdly, when recruiters ask you why you are relocating – be honest with your potential employers.
-They probably already researched you online and read your resume, so there is no point in hiding anything.
+They probably already researched you online and read your resume, so there is no point in hiding your reasons to move.
 Talk through your expectations of future employment, what you wish to accomplish, and what you can give in return to your potential company.

 Enjoy Your Best Life in a New State With a Dream Career